Romern/syncMyMoodle/README.md

 ```
 pip3 install -r requirements.txt
 ```
-You also need to install tkinter, on arch this can be done by installing the ``tk`` package.

 Copy ``config.json.example`` to ``config.json`` and adjust the settings, most notably the ``user`` and ``password`` (the credentials you use in the RWTH SSO).